mixpanel/docs/pages/docs/tracking-methods/id-management/migrating-to-simplified-id-merge-system.md

 <br />

 You can change the identity management version for a specific project (without affecting other projects) via Project Settings, provided no data has been ingested into the project.
-For new projects, we recommend setting the Simplied ID Merge (<b>Simplified API</b>) option as it is a straightforward simpler way of managing your users' identity in Mixpanel.
+For new projects, we recommend setting the Simplied ID Merge (<b>Simplified API</b>) option as it is a generally more straightforward, simpler way of managing your users' identity in Mixpanel.

 ![image](/Tracking/project-setting.png)